-The purpose of this Chapter is to declare trees and other vegetation under Part 2.3 of State Environmental Planning Policy (Biodiversity and Conservation) 2021 (the Biodiversity and Conservation SEPP) Part 3 of State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017 (the Vegetation SEPP).
-Where a tree or other vegetation is declared in this Chapter a person must not clear vegetation without a permit granted by Council (Section 2.10 Clause 10(1)) of the Biodiversity and Conservation Vegetation SEPP).
+The purpose of this Chapter is to declare trees and other vegetation under Part 2.3 of State Environmental Planning Policy (Biodiversity and Conservation) 2021 (the Biodiversity and Conservation SEPP).
+Where a tree or other vegetation is declared in this Chapter a person must not clear vegetation without a permit granted by Council (Section 2.10 of the Biodiversity and Conservation SEPP).
 This is referred to as 'removal or pruning' in this Chapter and includes: